 HANA’s Community Wellness program utilizes a culturally rooted, strengths-based approach to support Korean American and diverse multiethnic immigrant community members to cope with various forms of stress and trauma, improve overall mental wellness, and enhance their family and community support systems.
-HANA’s team members are bilingual and bicultural, including licensed clinicians and masters-level clinical interns.
+HANA’s counseling staff are bilingual and bicultural, including licensed clinicians and masters-level clinical interns.

-The Community Advocate is responsible to provide comprehensive crisis intervention, case management, and referrals for immigrant community members and families experiencing a wide range of mental health issues, including depression, anxiety, acculturation stress, interpersonal conflict, substance abuse, and instances of domestic violence and/or sexual assault.
+The Community Counselor is responsible to provide comprehensive crisis intervention, case management, counseling, and referrals for immigrant community members and families experiencing a wide range of mental health issues, including depression, anxiety, acculturation stress, interpersonal conflict, substance abuse, and instances of community crime, domestic violence, and/or sexual assault.

-- Provide on-site and remote crisis intervention and case management for immigrant community members, including adults, older adults, youth, and families
+- Provide on-site and remote crisis intervention, counseling, and case management for immigrant community members, including adults, older adults, youth, and families

 - Support community members to develop and achieve their care plans